pivotal/docs-tap/tap-gui/troubleshooting.hbs.md

 # Troubleshoot Tanzu Application Platform GUI

-This topic describes troubleshooting information for problems with installing Tanzu Application Platform GUI.
+This topic tells you how to troubleshoot issues encountered when installing Tanzu Application Platform GUI (commonly called TAP GUI).

 ## <a id='port-range-invalid'></a> Tanzu Application Platform GUI reports that the port range is not valid